 Edible Wild Plants by Thomas Elias and Peter Dykeman has sold over one hundred thousand copies to foragers and herbalists worldwide.
 It details over 200 wild foods and the photographs are stunning!

-A green witch has a connection with the forest.
+A green witch has an inseparable connection with the forest.
 Dive into the folklore and mythology of the forest to learn more.

 One of the first books I picked up on the fairies and one that I still own to this day.
 A must-have guide to working with the fairies and spirits of the forest by Edain McCoy.